-Most of us are aware that raising a puppy is a tough task, which some even compare to caring for a new-born baby.
-We may have to deal with all sorts of issues including inappropriate toileting, chewing, digging, night-time barking… and the list goes on!
+Most of us know that raising a puppy is a tough task, which some even compare to caring for a newborn baby.
+We may have to deal with inappropriate toileting, chewing, digging, and night-time barking… and the list goes on!
 Happily, most find that their dog begins to mature between the ages of six and nine months and they soon become more of a pleasure than a pain to be around.
-So, why is it that many owners witness a sudden ‘re-emergence’ of puppy behavior in later life?
+Why is it that many owners witness a sudden ‘re-emergence’ of puppy behavior in later life?
 Just when they had put those crazy puppy years behind them, owners are faced with a dog that has started to pee on the carpet, bark in their crate or stay up all night.
 What on earth is going on here?

 So, what sort of behaviours can we see?

-The list is not exhaustive, but the below behaviours are some of the more common ‘puppy’ issues that owners find can suddenly develop in dogs of any age:
+The list is not exhaustive, but the below behaviors are some of the more common ‘puppy’ issues that owners find can suddenly develop in dogs of any age:

 - Destructive behaviour